 Stow away all your dive kit and then tell your buddy/cox/other divers about the amazing dive you just had.

 Once back at the slip, help retrieve the boat back onto the trailer, rinse it down and prep it for storage.
 Don’t forget to write up your dive details in the log and put your name down for the next fabulous RIB dive.

-Dive Manager’s guide for the use of the club RIBs
+Dive Manager’s guide for the use of ‘Newbury Diver’ the club’s RIB

-One of the club RIBs is usually stored down at a boatyard on the south coast for the diving season.
+The RIB is usually stored down at a boatyard on the south coast for the diving season.
 This negates the need for a towing vehicle to be available as the boatyard offers a launching service for a small fee.
-Make sure that you check the opening times of the boatyard as they do differ slightly for Spring and Autumn when there is less demand.
+The boatyard is open only at the weekends for launching and make sure that you check the opening times as they do differ slightly for Spring and Autumn when there is less demand.
 The Diving Officer must be informed before the boat is taken out and you must always have a qualified BSAC Boat handler on board whilst at sea.

-If you are using the RIB stored down at the coast, first before you leave, go to our boatshed and…..
+If you are using the RIB when it is stored down at the coast, before you leave, go to our boatshed and…..